cyberplantru/EC-Mini-v30-Sample-Code/README.md

 ##CyberPlant E.C.
-Reader
+Counter v1.1

 The E.C.
-Reader based on the precision timer NE555DR.
+Counter v1.1 based on the precision timer NE555DR.
 The Conductivity circuit provides the AC excitation.
 The output signal then is a square wave.
-Its frequency varies from 240 Hz when the sensor is bone dry, up to 17255 Hz at the E.C.
-80.00 μS/cm.
+Its frequency varies from 240 Hz when the sensor is bone dry, up to 16000 Hz at the E.C.
+80.000 μS/cm.
 This output can measured using the Interrupts.
 For temperature compensation can used Waterproof DS18B20 temperature sensor.
 The E.C.
 Reader provides high accuracy readings of conductivity measurement.

 ##Features:

 - Power Supply: 5V - 15V
-- Measuring Range EC: 0 - 80.000 uS
+- Measuring Range EC: 0 - 160.000 μS/cm
 - Accurate EC readings: ±2%
-- Temp sensor support: ds18b20
+- Support Temp sensor DS18B20
-- Accurate temperature readings:  ±0.3°C
 - BNC Connector
 - Grove Connector
 - PCB Size : 36.8 mm×20.3 mm